nhsconnect/ITK-FHIR-Pathology/pages/explore/messaging_overview.md

 - Test Request Summary - This business entity is used to capture details from the requestor and uses the [ProcedureRequest](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-ProcedureRequest-1) FHIR resource.
 - Test Report - This business entity is used to capture details regarding all the tests performed by the performing organisation and uses the [DiagnosticReport](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-DiagnosticReport-1) FHIR resource.
 - Specimen - This business entity is used to capture specimen (sample) details and uses the [Specimen](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Specimen-1) FHIR resource.
 - Test Group - This business entity is used to capture groups of test results.
-These can be battery of tests or single test, or a combination of all of these entities.
+These can be a battery of tests or a single test, or a combination of all of these entities.
 Use the [Observation](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Observation-1) FHIR resource.
 - Test Result - This business entity is used to capture details for a single test result and uses the [Observation](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Observation-1).